hotosm/underpass/doc/statistics.md

 method.
 That method loops through the data structure containing the changes to the map data.
-Within that method, it calls [ChangeSetFile::scanTags()](https://hotosm.github.io/underpass/classosmchange_1_1OsmChangeFile.html), which does all the real work.
-The *scanTags()* method uses the above lists of keywords and values.
+Within that method, it calls [ChangeSetFile::scanTags()](https://hotosm.github.io/underpass/classosmchange_1_1OsmChangeFile.html),
+    which does all the real work.
+The *scanTags()* method uses [StatsConfigSearch::tag_value()](https://hotosm.github.io/underpass/classstatsconfig_1_1StatsConfigSearch.html) to search the lists of keywords and values configured at the stats configuration file.
 ScanTags() returns an array of statistics for the desired features.
 That array is then converted by collectStats() into the [statistics data structure](https://hotosm.github.io/underpass/classosmchange_1_1ChangeStats.html), and control returns to the processing thread.

-The processing thread then passes the statistics data to [osmstats::applyChange()](https://hotosm.github.io/underpass/classosmstats_1_1QueryOSMStats.html#aa0aeffb3bb77e4891553ca1883f11a10), to insert it into the database. *ApplyChange()* checks the statistics data for it's location, and currently if it's not in a priority country, it's not added to the database.
+The processing thread then passes the statistics data to [osmstats::applyChange()](https://hotosm.github.io/underpass/classosmstats_1_1QueryOSMStats.html#aa0aeffb3bb77e4891553ca1883f11a10), to insert them into the database.

 # Statistics Database